 Stir in cream and thyme leaves.
 Taste and adjust seasoning, if needed.

 Return to a simmer and cook an additional 10 minutes before serving.

-Many grocery stores and markets now sell toasted pine nuts, but they tend to be more expensive than their raw counterparts.
-If you wish to toast your own pine nuts, you can simply roast them in a single layer on a baking sheet at 350 degrees Fahrenheit for about 10 minutes, shaking or stirring half way through.
-You can also toast pine nuts on the stove in a skillet stirring until aromatic and golden brown -- but beware, they can burn quickly!
+- Many grocery stores and markets now sell toasted pine nuts, but they tend to be more expensive than their raw counterparts.
+If you wish to toast your pine nuts, you can roast them in a single layer on a baking sheet at 350 degrees Fahrenheit for about 10 minutes, shaking or stirring halfway through.
+You can also toast pine nuts on the stove in a skillet stirring until fragrant and golden brown — but beware, they can burn quick.